aeris170/AFlatBlackhole/README.md

 Basic functionality is implemented.

  * Core gameplay (move hole, eat, physics)
- * Multiple Levels (extendable to any amount of sublevel, not only 2)
+ * Multiple Levels (extendable to any amounts of sublevel, not only 2)
+ * Randomly generated or xml-based colors for levels
- * Evil Objects (when eaten, ends the game)
+ * Evil Objects (colored, when eaten, ends the game)

 ## How to build